sethfischer/sethfischer.github.io/content/devops/drupal-8-fabric-deploy.rst

 .. warning::

-    This article is obsolete.
+    This Drupal 8 article is obsolete.
 It was published in February 2015, nine months before Drupal 8 was released.

 An automated build and deployment process saves time and, more importantly,